alexisbaxman/ancpbids_documentation/book/metadata.md

 ```

-Here are some examples of how to query for your event files with the suffix ´events´.
+Here are some examples of how to query for your event files with the suffix *'events'*.

 ````{tab-set}